Submit

 Liz Cassidy, PhD

 Liz received her PhD in Counseling Psychology from West Virginia University and joined the UCM Counseling Center staff in 2007.
-She has been a licensed psychologist in the state of Missouri since 2008.
 Liz is a generalist practitioner, able to help with many concerns.
-In addition, Liz has specific interests in working with students who are coping with disordered eating, body image dissatisfaction, and a range of anxiety-related concerns.
-Liz utilizes a collaborative and strengths-based style in working with students.
-She uses a variety of evidence based approaches to counseling, in particular CBT and ACT.
+In addition, Liz has specific interests in working with students who are coping with disordered eating, body image dissatisfaction, OCD, and a range of anxiety-related concerns.
+Liz's style is collaborative and strengths-based.
+She utilizes a variety of evidence based approaches to counseling with a foundation in Acceptance and Committment Therapy (ACT).

 In her free time, Liz enjoys being outdoors, reading, and spending time with family.